Churchill Challenge Rules 2020

 It is 100 bird clay pigeon shooting competition shot over 9 stands, incorporating a 20-bird sequence.

-The entry fee is £42 per person with a re entry fee of £39 per person, incorporating the E.J Churchill loyalty card, enter 5 times get the sixth time free.
+The entry fee is £42 per person with a re entry fee of £39 per person.

-Cartridges must be no more than 28g 6 and fibre wad only
+Cartridges must be no more than 28g 6 with NO wad restrictions.

 Entries must be pre-booked.